SoftwareHeritage/swhapguide/swhap@inria.md

     git push --tags git@github.com:mathfichen/MySoftware.git +master:master +SourceCode:SourceCode

-To facilitate the search of the created repository, we add the "software-heritage", "legacy code", "archive" and "swhap" topics to your repository.
-To do so, click on the `setting` icon of your repository.
+To facilitate the search of the created repository, we add the "software-heritage", "legacy code", "archive" and "swhap" topic tags to your repository.
+To do so, click on the `setting` icon of your repository and add the relevant topics.

 ![Add topics.](./media2/18_tags.png){#fig:Topics}